KnowFlow/KnowFlow_AWM/README.md

 *//put the content of Firmware_Baseline/Firmware/library folder into /Document/Arduino/libraries/

-*Open WaterMonitor.ino with Arduino IDE, which is in the Firmware_Baseline/Firmware/WaterMonitor/
+*In the Firmware_Baseline/Firmware/WaterMonitor/WaterMonitor/   Open WaterMonitor.ino with Arduino IDE

 *Take down the TX RX pin then upload WaterMonitor.ino